Aeronautical Engineering

 Facilities

-As an aeronautical engineering student, you will be based in our aeronautical and engineering laboratories that keep teaching and learning apace with cutting-edge innovation and discovery.
+As an aeronautical engineering student, you will be working in our aeronautical and mechanical engineering laboratories that keep teaching and learning apace with cutting-edge innovation and discovery.

-The Aerodynamics Laboratory contains low speed and supersonic wind tunnels that help you to determine the aerodynamic properties of an aerofoil section and influence of wing sweep on the lift and drag characteristics of a tapered wing section.
+The Aerodynamics Laboratory contains two low speed wind tunnels and one supersonic wind tunnel that help you to determine the aerodynamic properties of aerofoils and wings, as well as a small-scale gas turbine engine.

-Our Control and Dynamics Laboratory includes flight simulators and programmable control equipment to studying the effects of damping and short period oscillation analysis, forced vibration, and the design and performance of proportional and integral controllers.
+Our Control and Dynamics Laboratory include programmable control equipment for studying the effects of damping and short period oscillation analysis, forced vibration, and the design and performance of proportional and integral controllers.

-Our Merlin MP520-T Engineering Flight Simulator provides you with practical experience of aircraft design.
-Our Elite Flight Training System is a fixed base Piper PA-34 Seneca III aircraft simulator designed in accordance with FNPTII requirements.
+Our Elite Flight Training System is a fixed base Piper PA-34 Seneca III aircraft simulator designed in accordance with FNPTII requirements

 What about after uni?